50 Human Studies: A New Bibliography

 As of 2013, Jim West had experienced the impossibilities of discussion whenever the topic of ultrasound hazards was attempted, even with his nearest friends.
 He always brought fine documentation, though to no avail.
 He was met with reflexive blocks.
 These were passive and aggressive, apparently out of fear of the birth process and a belief that ultrasound would provide assurance.

-Realizing that people require authoritative statements, Jim searched for a simple statement of empirical evidence that could not be denied.
+Realizing that people require authoritative statements, West searched for a simple statement of empirical evidence that could not be denied.

-As a working research theory, Jim hypothesized that the ideal modern ultrasound study would utilize a very sensitive type of chromatography, to detect cell damage caused by ultrasound exposure.
+As a working research theory, West hypothesized that the ideal modern ultrasound study would utilize a very sensitive type of chromatography, to detect cell damage caused by ultrasound exposure.

-Jim has done the math and graphically illustrates the evidence, for example, the following graphic comparison of Western critical studies and Chinese studies in terms of durations to damage, when subjected to the average device intensity for a common diagnostic ultrasound session in B-mode.
+West has done the deep research and graphically illustrated the evidence, as for example, the above graphic comparison of Western critical studies and Chinese studies in terms of durations to damage, when subjected to the average device intensity for a common diagnostic ultrasound session in B-mode.
 These durations are approximated extrapolations.

-Jim introduces an ultrasound disease causation model that is fully compatible with the vaccine model.
+West introduces an ultrasound disease causation model that is fully compatible with the vaccine model..

 2) Supports and revives earlier Western animal studies that are critical of ultrasound, yet had been rejected or ignored.